sapo/Ink-doc/javascript/index.md

 ## A note on option names (`data-option-name` vs `optionName`)

-All configuration options, except callback functions, are available as data-attributes but are prefixed with `data-` and are written in lowercase and hyphen separated: `someOption` is the same as `data-some-option`.
+All configuration options, except callback functions, are available as data-attributes but are prefixed with `data-` and are written in lowercase and hyphen separated: `someOption` (as passed in javascript) is the same as `data-some-option` (as passed in HTML).

 ## Using these components with Javascript instead of autoload